 - absolutely necessary for reasons of public interest;

 - necessary for the prevention of a significant threat for national or public safety; or

 - necessary in order to take humanitarian measures, in which case the interest for the processing overrides the data subject's interest.

-In all the above cases, all appropriate and special measures to safeguard data subjects' interests must be taken, taking into account the state of the art, implementation costs, the processing's context and purposes, and the severity of risk to natural persons' rights and freedoms the processing poses, including technical and organisational measures (Article 22(3) of the Data Protection Law).
+In all the above cases, all appropriate and special measures to safeguard data subjects' interests must be taken, taking into account the state of the art, implementation costs, the processing's context and purposes, and the severity of the risk to natural persons' rights and freedoms the processing poses, including technical and organizational measures (Article 22(3) of the Data Protection Law).
 In addition, the Data Protection Law also allows employers, in the capacity of data controllers, to process special categories of personal data if they meet certain conditions (see Article 27(3) of the Data Protection Law).

 With regard to the processing of criminal conviction data, this is not addressed by the Data Protection Law.

 Under Article 23 of the Data Protection Law and pursuant to Article 9(4) of the GDPR, the processing of genetic data for health and life insurance purposes is expressly prohibited.